orangeduck/BVHView/README.md

 ### cwalk

-Convenience library for manipulating system paths.
+Convenience library for manipulating file paths.

 1. Download `include/cwalk.h` and `src/cwalk.c` from [here](https://github.com/likle/cwalk).
 2. Copy `cwalk.h` and `cwalk.c` to the `external` folder in this repository.